There’s no denying, the sight of rotting deck boards is an eyesore for any homeowner.

 How to Replace Deck Boards

-Start by removing the rotted deck boards using a pry bar or claw hammer.
+The first step in your wood deck rot repair is removing the rotted deck boards using a pry bar or claw hammer.
 Next, inspect the underlying structure for additional damage.
-Check the joists as well and reinforce if necessary to ensure stability.
+Check the joists as well and reinforce them if necessary to ensure stability.
 Measure and cut new boards that match your existing ones.

 Finally, install the new deck boards firmly in place with screws for a secure and even surface.